Child and Adult ADHD

 - Switching tasks rapidly

-Despite the seemingly less serious behavioural symptoms in adults, ADHD adult sufferers can continue to be afflicted with serious functional difficulties in their lives which can significantly impair their work and family relationships if not treated.
+Despite the seemingly less serious behavioural symptoms in adults, adult sufferers can continue to be afflicted with serious functional difficulties in their lives which can significantly impair their work and family relationships if not treated.

 Check if you have symptoms of Adult ADHD here.